KatharaFramework/Kathara/README.md

 ## Tools
 Being based on Netkit, all previous [tools](http://wiki.netkit.org/index.php/Download_Contributions) still work.
-In particular we suggest [Netkit Lab Generator](https://github.com/Kidel/Netkit-Lab-Generator), a web interface that allows the easy creation of a lab configuration and the visualization of the topology itself.
+In particular we suggest [Netkit Lab Generator](https://github.com/Kidel/Netkit-Lab-Generator), a web interface that allows the easy creation of a lab configuration and the visualization of its network topology.
 ![Netkit Lab Generator](https://raw.githubusercontent.com/Kidel/Netkit-Lab-Generator/master/images/screencapture-1460378572119.png)

 ## Example